guidomodarelli/downtube/README.md

 - Support for downloading videos with or without thumbnails
 - Support for downloading videos with or without metadata
 - Support for downloading videos with or without description
-- Support for downloading videos with or without tags

 ## Prerequisites